 With the city of Philadelphia cracking down on dumpster pools (classier than they sound) and community pools more crowded than ever, it might be time to chase some waterfalls.
-Thankfully, there are numerous natural watering holes a short drive away from Philadelphia, and they’re guaranteed to cool you down (without the pricey North Shore membership).
+Thankfully, you can cool off at one of these natural watering holes just a short drive from center city.

 We can’t stress the awesomeness of the Delaware Water Gap enough as the perfect location for a summer hike.
 But it’s these beautiful waterfalls leading to a natural pool that are the true noise-makers (see what we did there?).
 For those looking to go a step beyond the doggie paddle, there are two cliffs for your best cannonballs.

 While there’s plenty of family-friendly swimming, Dutch Springs also features a SCUBA diving facility.
 Yeah that’s right: If you currently find yourself in a cubicle dreaming of snorkeling in Hawaii, you can see all the rainbow trout and goldfish you want at this swimming hole (without the risk of falling coconuts).
 Bonus points if you can tell us what SCUBA stands for.